The Friday Five

 1. Losing sight of the big picture.
-It’s so easy to get sucked up in comment drama and Facebook rabbit trails and lose sight of what you came for—and later wonder what you accomplished and where your day went.
-It’s understandably addictive, but indulging in social media is not going to help you build a professional network of any substance, or advance your online reputation a wit without goals and a plan.
+It’s so easy to get sucked up in comment drama and Facebook rabbit trails — and later wonder where your day went.
+It’s understandably addictive, but indulging in social media is not going to help you build a professional network of any substance, or advance your online reputation, without goals and a plan.
 It doesn’t need to be complex, but you need to be clear about why you are here.
 Example of a goal?
 “Build a network of X key referrers in Y industry,” or “Drive potential clients to my website content and convert them to clients.”
 Matthews says, “Overall, many lawyers don’t realize that to have lasting influence online, they’ve got to have content—something tangible and permanent—to back up their social networking efforts.
 That can be achieved through blogging, podcasting, or writing columns for trade publications—there are tons of possibilities.
 When lawyers get both pieces of the puzzle right—the content and the social networking—the result is great for their reputation online.”

 2. Getting caught up in the numbers.
 When you first sign on to social media, it’s natural to compare your numbers—connections, followers or friends—with your peers and get a little nuts about how to ramp them up.
 It is fascinating to see the people LinkedIn recommends to you (especially those inevitable bad pennies who pop up at the top of the screen over and over) and terribly hard to resist clicking to connect, but pace yourself.
 Sure, some people may judge you by your numbers (“She just retweeted to 4 million followers!”), but for your purposes—say, establishing a referral network in a specific specialty— it’s truly not the size, but the quality of your connection that matters.
 “When it comes to using social media to build their reputations, I think lots of lawyers are completely missing the bigger picture,” says Matthews.
 “It’s not just about collecting contacts, it’s about engagement.”
 Which leads to number three.